cthl/sqgn/README.md

 The `mnist_tf` directory contains a TensorFlow-based neural network for the MNIST dataset.
 The network is trained using optimizers from the `sqgn` module.
 This example demonstrates how the different optimizers can be called, and it can be used to compare their convergence and computational performance.

+## Optimizer selection and configuration
 The script `mnist_tf.py` supports the following command line arguments:

 *  `-num_data`